johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< /figure >}}

-The difference is even easier to spot on greys on this Directory Opus
+The difference is even more apparent on greys, like on this Directory Opus
 screenshot:

 {{< figure name="img/diropus-colour-profile.jpg" nameSmall="img/diropus-colour-profile.jpg" captionAlign="center" alt="" width="90%" >}}